dprog-philippe-docourt/django-qr-code/README.md

 ### Image Formats
 The SVG is the default image format.
-It is a vectorial format so it can be scaled as wanted.
+It is a vector image format so it can be scaled as wanted.
 However, it has two drawbacks.
 The size is not given in pixel, which can be problematic if the design of your website relies on a fixed width (in pixels).
 The format is less compact than PNG and results in a larger HTML content.
 Note that a base64 PNG is less compressible than a SVG tag, so it might not matter that much of you use HTML compression on your web server.